carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 TOAST has several concatenation functions.
 <br>
 <br>
-The most basic will assemble a concatenated alignment of aligned fasta  les into the relaxed phylip format used by IQtree
+The most basic will assemble a concatenated alignment of aligned fasta files into the relaxed phylip format used by IQtree, along with a nexus file of partitions that can also be read directly into IQtree for model/partition selection.
+You can use this function with ANY set of aligned fasta files in a directory.
 <pre>
 coming soon...
 </pre>